Latest News

 ETIHAD AERWAYS

-The airline said that it had suspended all flights from and to its hub in Abu Dhabi until 10 am GMT on the 2nd of March.
+The airline said that it has suspended all flights from and to its hub in Abu Dhabi until 10 am GMT on 3 March.

 FINNAIR

-The Finnish airline announced on Saturday that it would suspend Doha and Dubai flights through March 6 and will temporarily avoid the airspaces of Iraq, Iran and Syria.
+The Finnish airline said that it has halted Doha and Dubai flights up until the end of March, and will avoid the airspaces of Iraq, Iran and Syria.

 INDIGO

-IndiGo, India's largest airline, has announced that it will suspend all flights using Middle Eastern airspace at least until March 2.
+IndiGo, India's largest airline, announced that it has suspended all flights using Middle Eastern airspace at least until March 2.
+Other flights were cancelled until March 5.

 ITA AIRWAYS

 ITA Airways suspended all flights to and out of Tel Aviv, and will not be using the airspace in Israel, Lebanon Jordan, Iraq, and Iran until 8 March.
-It has also extended its Dubai halt up to 4 March.
-Flights from and to Riyadh have also been halted between March 2-4.
+It has also extended its Dubai halt through to 4 March.
+Flights from and to Riyadh have also been halted between March 2 and 4.

 JAPAN AIRLINES